armansheikhhosseini/test-gitActions/README.md

-# GitOps Demo with ArgoCD and Java Application
+# GitOps Demo: ArgoCD + Kubernetes + CI/CD

-This repository demonstrates a complete GitOps workflow using ArgoCD for continuous deployment of a Java Spring Boot application.
+This repository demonstrates a complete GitOps workflow using ArgoCD for continuous deployment of a Java Spring Boot application on Kubernetes.

 ## 🏗️ Architecture Overview